World Cultural Heritage Full Day City Guide Tour in Seoul and Suwon with Lunch

 4. Bukchon Hanok Village

-Bukchon Hanok Village is home to hundreds of traditional houses called ‘hanok’ that date back to the Joseon Dynasty.
+Bukchon Hanok Village is home to hundreds of traditional houses called ‘hanok’ that dates back to the Joseon Dynasty.
 The name, ‘Bukchon,’ which literally translates to ‘northern village,’ came about as the neighborhoods that the village covers lie to the north of the two significant Seoul landmarks, Cheonggyecheon stream.

 5. Bukchon Cultural Center